 ---|---|---|

-How Long Do Bearded Dragons Live In The Wild?
+How Long Do Bearded Dragons Live In Captivity vs The Wild?

-If they manage to survive the jaws and claws of predators, food sources are also limited in their surroundings.
-Putting the lack of medical care and other goodies like calcium supplements into consideration, you’d realize how tough of a world it is for wild beardies to survive to the senior years.
+Even if they survive getting hunted, they have highly limited food sources in their surroundings.
+Putting the lack of medical care and dietary supplements into consideration, you’d soon realize why it’s oftentimes difficult for wild beardies to survive to their senior years.

 2. Habitat